ViroGym: Realistic Large-Scale Benchmarks for Evaluating Viral Proteins: Impact Statement

 \section{Impact Statement}

-This work highlights an important shift in how pLMs can be evaluated and applied: rather than merely reproducing outcomes from DMS experiments, pLMs may be better suited to capture real-world mutagenic patterns observed during natural viral evolution.
-By benchmarking models against experimentally grounded and naturally occurring mutations, our framework suggests that pLMs can provide more relevant and actionable insights for real-world applications such as vaccine design, surveillance, and therapeutic development.
-This perspective supports the use of pLMs as complementary tools to experimental assays, with the potential to guide and prioritize future experimental efforts.
+This work highlights an important direction in how pLMs can be evaluated and applied: in addition to reproducing outcomes from DMS experiments, pLMs may capture real-world mutagenic patterns observed during natural viral evolution, as demonstrated here for SARS-CoV-2.
+By benchmarking models against both experimentally grounded and naturally occurring mutations, our framework suggests that pLMs can provide relevant and actionable insights for real-world applications such as vaccine design, surveillance, and therapeutic development.
+This perspective supports the use of pLMs as complementary tools to experimental assays, with the combined approach having the potential to guide and prioritize future experimental efforts.